GibsonAI/mcp/README.md

 ### ✅ `get_deployed_schema`
 **Title:** Get live schema
-**Description:** Fetches the schema currently deployed to the primary hosted databases.
+**Description:** Fetches the schema currently deployed to the primary hosted database.
 Use this to compare against the working schema or confirm deployment to your primary database (e.g. Production)

 ### 🧾 `query_database`
 **Title:** Run SQL queries